 Myth #4: If you don’t get a D1 scholarship, no one will be interested in you as a college baseball player.

 Truth: This simply isn’t true.
+D1 programs make up less than 1/5 of all college baseball programs.
+If players are willing to explore different levels, they will find that over 1600 programs are out there to be discovered.
 We think there is a college baseball program that would be a good fit for almost any high school baseball player.
-To get a better idea about the D1 alternatives, browse the websites for some of the nearly 1,000 different college baseball programs in the country, or look at the division websites that can be found here.
+To get a better idea about the D1 alternatives, browse information about each level here or explore programs from all different levels here.

 Myth #5: If you are not good enough to play D1 out of high school, you will never be good enough.